helidon-io/helidon/docs/modules/config/extensions.md

 from the selected service registry.
 A registry-managed `Config` uses its owning registry, and an imperative builder can select a registry using `Config.Builder.serviceRegistry`.
-The registry can provide a `ConfigSourceProvider` or a named `ConfigSource`.
+The registry can provide a `ConfigSourceProvider` or, for a single-source entry, a named `ConfigSource`.
+An entry configured with `multi-source: true` requires a `ConfigSourceProvider`.
 Existing Java service loader providers remain compatible when service loader discovery is enabled for the registry.

 For example for config sources, the interface defines the following methods (only subset shown):